gamster17/AppletoQNAPThunderbolt/README.md

 ## Solution:
 A fully automated solution was developed to fully restore the Thunderbolt connectivity between an Apple Mac and a QNAP NAS device upon wake up from sleep.
 The process is outlined below via two bash scripts that are triggered when computer wakes up from sleep.

-Please read the included PDF for full description.
+Please read the included PDF (Apple Mac to QNAP NAS Thunderbolt connection breaks after waking computer from sleep_FM.pdf) full description.

+Update Script as follows:
+•	[[admin account]] -> QNAP Administrator Account.
+You must have already setup your account for public/private key authentication or any other desired secured method.
+•	[[192.168.XX.XXX]] -> IP Address of your QNAP Ethernet interface
+•	[[169.254.X.XXX]] -> IP Address of your QNAP Thunderbolt interface